reybits/arkanoid-space-ball/README.md

 ###Arkanoid: Space Ball###

 > note: This is very old unsupported project.
-I just slightly refactor code to building it for recent Linux, macOS and Web (Emscripten).
+I just slightly refactor code to support recent Linux, macOS and Emscripten.

 Arkanoid is still as fun now as it ever was.
 Whether on a big old arcade box or on your Mac, the game always manages to keep its fun and excitement.
 Arkanoid: Space Ball puts you in control of a little spaceship, with your goal being to destroy as many colored tiles as you can by hitting a ball back and forth.
 Arkanoid: Space Ball comes with plenty of bonuses and varying difficulty levels.